Boilerplate

 Next

-Let's dive into building our grep program.
+Let's dive into building our rustle program.
 We'll start by setting up the basic structure and then gradually add more functionality.